x-delfino/roughbuff/readme.md

-# roughbuff
+# roughbuff v0.1

-A buffer overflow tool for simple stack based buffer overflows.
+A tool for discovering and exploiting simple stack based buffer overflows.
 Developed as I learn more about buffer overflows.

 ## Instructions